acmdas/das_fieldstones/morefieldstones2017.md

 ## Empathy for the Grieving
 Sat, 07 Oct 2017

-"The truest act of empathy for the grieving is to pray for the dead."&mdash;<a href="http://www.davidwarrenonline.com/2017/10/03/against-closure/" rel="noopener" target="_blank">David Warren</a>
+"The truest act of empathy for the grieving is to pray for the dead."&mdash;[David Warren](http://www.davidwarrenonline.com/2017/10/03/against-closure/)

 ## Rules, or maybe, Intelligence
 Sun, 08 Oct 2017

-"Only rule-based societies value intelligence in their common participants, for it has value nowhere else."&mdash;<a href="https://bastionofliberty.blogspot.com/2015/05/somebodys-gotta-say-it-part-2-further.html" rel="noopener" target="_blank">Francis Porretto</a>
+"Only rule-based societies value intelligence in their common participants, for it has value nowhere else."&mdash;[Francis Porretto](https://bastionofliberty.blogspot.com/2015/05/somebodys-gotta-say-it-part-2-further.html)

 ## Being Right
 Sun, 08 Oct 2017